NikiforovAll/quality-gateways-demo-dotnet/README.md

 From my experience, it can negatively impact the local build time, so I prefer to run the checks in the CI/CD pipeline.

+💡 The only exception to this is to use `<WarningsAsErrors>Nullable</WarningsAsErrors>` to treat nullable warnings as errors.

 ### Code Analysis Tools

 If you want to go further, you can use code analysis tools.
 The difference between code analysis tools and code analyzers is that code analysis tools are external tools that analyze your codebase and provide insights into the quality of your code.